• ECTS

 Description

-Reliability is part of the 4 components of SoTL which are Reliability, Maintainability, Availability and Safety.
-This fundamental component of SoTL is taught in this course on both qualitative and quantitative aspects.
+Reliability is one of the four components of SdF, which are Reliability, Maintainability, Availability, and Safety.
+This fundamental component of SdF is taught in this course unit, covering both qualitative and quantitative aspects.

 Read more